 Learn more about surfinia

-It was bred in Japan and has the gift of bearing beautiful flowers for a long time.
+It shares with us the gift of bearing beautiful flowers for a long time.

 It is a kind of weeping, cascading petunia that produces rolling swaths of flowers.

 Since it is easy to grow, it will develop well in garden boxes, suspensions and also directly in the ground.

 The blooming spreads from the beginning of spring until fall.
 It loves sun and well-drained fertile ground.

 Where does surfinia come from?

 The origin of the surfinia plant dates back to 1987.
 Surfinia was bred in Japan by Suntory Flowers.
 Initially, it started as a vigorous wild petunia discovered in Brazil.
 Dr. Sagazaki hybridized it with other petunias so that the many colors we see today could arise.

 In short, the surfina is a petunia that gained a trailing habit and an excellent resistance to disease and other hardships.
 Even today, new patented varieties are developed and propagated through cuttings by growers across the world.